eclipse-archived/codewind-installer/README.md

 `remove/rm` - Remove a deployment from the list

 > **Flags:**
-> --id value     A deployment reference id
+> --depid,-d value     A deployment id

 `target/t` - Show/Change the current target deployment

 > *Note:* Not supplying any flag will return the current selected target
-> --id value  The deployment id of the target to switch to
+> --depid,-d value  The deployment id of the target to switch to

 `list/ls` - List known deployments